jindian/linux_note/linux_startup/start_kernel_part_VIII.md

 }
 ```

-  `pidhash_init` is simple, just allocates memory and initialize pid hash table.
+  `pidhash_init` is simple, just allocates memory from boot memory and initialize pid hash table.
 Let's step into `alloc_large_system_hash` to check how memory allocated in kernel initialization.

 ```alloc_large_system_hash